 Heaven and earth shall pass away, but my words shall not pass away.
-But of that day and hour knoweth
+But of that day and hour knoweth Mark xiii.

-Mark xiii.
 31, 32.
 Heaven and earth shall pass away: but my words shall not pass away.
-But of that day and that hour knoweth no man, no, not
+But of that day and that hour knoweth no man, no, not Luke xxi.

-Luke xxi.
 33.

-Heaven and earth shall pass away: but my words shall not pass away, no man, no, not the the angels which are in angels of heaven, but heaven, neither the Son, my Father only. but the Father.
+Heaven and earth shall pass away: but my words shall not pass away, no man, no, not the angels which are in angels of heaven, but heaven, neither the Son, my Father only but the Father.
 Although our Lord has defined the limits of the time within which the predicted consummation would take place, yet a certain amount of indefiniteness remains respecting the moment of its arrival.
 He does not specify the exact date, the 'hour, or the day,' or even the month or the year.
 This does not mean that the whole question of time is left unsettled: it refers merely to the precise date.
 The consummation was to fall within the term of the existing generation, but the particular hour when the knell of doom should sound was not revealed to man, nor angel, nor (what is stranger still) to the Son of man Himself.
 It was the secret which the Father kept 'in His own power.'
 There were doubtless sufficient reasons for this reserve.
-To have specified 'the day and the hour'-to have said, 'In the seven and-thirtieth year, in the sixth month and the eighth day of the month, the city shall be taken and the temple burnt with fire '-would not only have been inconsistent with the manner of prophecy, but would have taken away one of the strongest inducements to constant watchfulness and prayer-the uncertainty of the precise time.

-(g) Suddenness of the Parousia, and calls to watchfulness
+To have specified 'the day and the hour'-to have said, 'In the seven and-thirtieth year, or at the cockcrowing, or in the morning: lest coming in the sixth month and the eighth day of the month, the city shall be taken and the temple burnt with fire I say unto all, Watch.' '-would not only have been inconsistent with the manner of prophecy, but would have taken away one of the strongest inducements to constant watchfulness and prayer-the uncertainty of the precise time. (g) Suddenness of the Parousia, and calls to watchfulness Matt. xxiv.

-Matt. xxiv.
 37-42.
 Luke xvii.
 26-37.